amir-arad/artemis-camel-component/ReadMe.md

-UNOFFICIAL camel component for interacting with the Artemis SBS game server using EIP.
+camel component for interacting with the Artemis SBS game server using EIP (UNOFFICIAL).
 =======================

 To build this project use